AP resection and your vagina

 Learn more about sex with an ostomy

-The anatomy may not function like it used to, but an AP resection doesn’t mean no sex, interruptions to sexual function, and besides the ostomy and possibly some discomfort, nothing untoward should occur.
+The anatomy may not function as it used to, but an AP resection doesn’t mean an end to sex or interruptions to sexual function.
+Besides the ostomy and possibly some discomfort, nothing untoward should occur.

 There is often a loss of sexual confidence after pelvic surgery since our most intimate parts are cut out, irradiated, poisoned and reshaped.
 It takes some getting used to the new you, and the interim can be emotionally very difficult.
 Your intimacy may be affected in negative ways.11